ibrahimberb/gable-preview/README.md

 - `updateeEmails`: List of addresses that receive daily status updates.

 - `adminCalendarId`: Google Calendar ID where participant sessions are scheduled.
-Google Calendar ID where participant sessions are scheduled.

 ##### Group and Incentive Settings